Seagate/S3-Kinetic/README.KINETIC.md

         s3kinetic.X86.SMR

     The above examples are the combinations that were tested.
-    The other combinations like s3kinetic.ARM.NONSMR, s3kinetic.ARM.SMR are not in the CMakeList.txt configuration, therefore they may not compiled.
+    The other combinations like s3kinetic.ARM.NONSMR, s3kinetic.ARM.SMR are not in the CMakeList.txt configuration, therefore they may not be compiled.
 These combinations may be used by INTERPOSER.

     A. COMPILE:
       Under "albany-minio" directory, there is "kineticd" directory.